Why Working With Your Spouse Is Costing Your Family Business

 Roles are clear.

-Your staff feels the shift before you even name it.
+Your non-family employees feel the shift before you even name it.

 You can't get there from inside it.